Congratulations, your new hire has signed the offer letter! Now the real work begins.

 Here are three of our favorite recruiting platforms with the best onboarding tools:

 Workable is one of the best recruiting software solutions on the market today, trusted by more than 27,000 organizations.
-It manages the complete lifecycle of recruitment, including onboarding, with pricing starting at $129 per month for infrequent hiring.
+It manages the complete lifecycle of recruitment, including onboarding, with pricing starting at $149 per month.